-- World Meteorological Organization - WMO Hydrological Operational Multipurpose System - o WMO Hydrology and Water Resources Program - o WMO Global Runoff Data Centre - UNESCO International Hydrological Program - International Association of Hydrological Sciences
+- WMO Hydrological Operational Multipurpose System

+- WMO Hydrology and Water Resources Program

+- WMO Global Runoff Data Centre

+- UNESCO International Hydrological Program

+- International Association of Hydrological Sciences

-Foreign affairs, trade and development Canada -government of Canada
+Foreign affairs, trade and development Canada -Government of Canada

 As part of its Aid Effectiveness Agenda, the Government of Canada announced in 2009 that it will be focusing 80% of bilateral resources in 20 countries of focus.
-These 20 countries were chosen based on their real needs, their capacity to benefit from aid, and their alignment with Canadian foreign policy priorities. (see figure 8)
+These 20 countries were chosen based on their real needs, their capacity to benefit from aid, and their alignment with Canadian foreign policy priorities. (see figure 9)

-Figure 8: Focus countries Canada
+Figure 9 - Focus countries Canada